 The siding portion of the project lasted seven weeks due to the massive amount of demo.
 I was still working from home at the time, and it was challenging finding a room where I didn’t hear constant pounding.
 Painting our house took under a week because everything was fresh and new.
 If you live in Des Moines, we worked with Zeb at Dynasty Siding, and we were more than happy with them.
 We would highly recommend them for your siding project.

 We love how Sherwin-Williams Iron Ore (SW 7069) completely transformed our 1980s contemporary.
-Four months later, it’s hard to remember how it used to look.
-Now we only need the new roof to complement the dark exterior (hopefully in the near future).
+At this point, it’s hard to remember how it used to look.

 Here is the after with the Sherwin-Williams Iron Ore siding and trim and the Black Magic TrueStile front door.
 We chose new contemporary style exterior lights also in bronze to coordinate with the existing bronze windows and the bronze gutters.